Vusena/yolo/explanation.md

 Using roles allows each service to be handled independently, promoting cleaner structure and maintainability.
 This also makes it easier for assessors to evaluate each stage through tags and modular organization.

-### Stage 3
+### STAGE 3: DEFINING PLAYBOOK.YAML
 ## Explanation — YOLO App Ansible Configuration
-The playbook (`playbook.yml`) defines the automation logic for provisioning and deploying all components of the YOLO app stack — MongoDB, Backend (Node.js), and Frontend (React).
+The playbook (`playbook.yaml`) defines the automation logic for provisioning and deploying all components of the YOLO app stack — MongoDB, Backend (Node.js), and Frontend (React).

 ## Structure Breakdown
 # Hosts